reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 `TODO: Should I use the same font as the code for this blog?`

+`TODO: What is the licensing for the font?
+Can I even use it? https://launchpad.net/ubuntu-font-licence https://bazaar.launchpad.net/~ufl-contributors/ubuntu-font-licence/trunk/view/head:/ubuntu-font-licence-1.0.txt`

 In PHP-land with `imagettftext` we just specified the path to a [TrueType] font file (`UbuntuMono-Regular.ttf`) and went on our merry way.
 Our Rust libraries want us to create a `Font`, which requires us to load the contents of that